 9. Battery Storage and Care

 So you’ve memorized different battery chemistries, wrapped your brain around voltages and amp limits, tracked down some authentic LG HG2’s, and grabbed an Efest LUC charger.
-You’re good to go, right?
+You’re know everything about battery safety, right?

 Not just yet.